10 Actionable Tips For Distancing Yourself From In-Laws

 One of the most important things to keep in mind if you’re considering distancing yourself from in-laws is to not take anything they say or do personally.
 For your own peace of mind, ignore the negative comments and jibes hurled at you or your kids or spouse.
 We understand how hard it can be but it is just necessary to keep the peace.

-Adrian, a coffee-shop owner who lives in Wisconsin with his wife, told us about how he thinks his wife’s parents constantly mock him.
-“They keep calling me a ‘barista’ and while I do not mind it, my father-in-law does it nonstop.
-My meddling sisters-in-law also keep joking about my work, as if running a coffee shop is a lame thing.
+Adrian, a coffee shop owner who lives in Wisconsin with his wife, told us about how he thinks his wife’s parents constantly mock him.
+“They keep calling me a ‘barista’ and while I do not mind it, my father-in-law does it nonstop and my interfering mother-in-law always has career suggestions to offer.
+My sisters-in-law also keep joking about my work, trying to put me down.
 I am a business owner and I’m very happy about what I do.
 So I just ignore my in-laws now.
 I smile anytime they say such things and just do not respond.”

 On In Laws

-This should ideally be your last resort for distancing yourself from in-laws.
-If none of the above tips work, give them the cold shoulder.
-It’s not the best idea but it will certainly work.
+This should ideally be your last resort.
+If nothing else works, consider cutting off toxic in-laws by giving them the silent treatment and shutting them out of your life.
 If your in-laws refuse to abide by any of the boundaries you’ve set and continue interfering in your decisions and family life, take the silent treatment route.

 It’ll send a clear message and they might just back off.
 Don’t react to what they say or how they behave.
 Don’t give them the power to control or manipulate your married life.
 Once they realize that their behavior, mind games, and actions do not affect you, they may well stop and give you some breathing room.